 The Liteway seat reclines almost flat, but it has an audible click at each level that might wake some children.
 It has a padded adjustable footrest with a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
 All of the adjustments are easy to use and in the same place, but it feels convoluted.

 The Chicco took us 5:16 to assemble with no tools and an average manual.

-The Liteway earned a 5 of 10 for maneuverability.
-While this stroller is easy enough to push and turn and it manages well on flat surfaces, it struggles when you take it off road.
+While this stroller is easy enough to push and turn, it struggles when you take it off the road hurting its test results for maneuverability.
 Even with the locking swivel wheels, this stroller is hard to push and difficult to turn when you head out on grass and gravel, making it a poor choice for switching terrains at a park.
-It also struggled with curbs earning the lowest score in the group for this test.

-The Liteway earned a 6 of 10 for quality.
-The average score is a reflection of the materials and construction used to make the Liteway.
+The Liteway has average quality and is a reflection of the materials and construction used to make the Liteway.
 With exposed connection points, rivets, and uneven stitching, it fails to excel or truly shine.

 The Chicco Liteway is not particularly small or lightweight when compared to options like the BabyZen Yoyo2, but it does have better ease of use features than many options in this price range, and it may offer a more comfortable seat for little ones.
 It is the best quality stroller you will find in this price range, and if you don't mind having a larger and heavier package, it may be a good choice for families who plan to use it more frequently.
 However, the heavy weight of the stroller really hurts its overall score, and almost defeats the purpose of having a "lightweight stroller."